cavillo/polymetis-node/README.md

 }
 ```

-APIRouteHandler, EventsHandler and TasksHandler define the helper method ```callRPC(service: string, procedure: string, data: any)```  that abstract the call to the remote procedure of a specific service in the same environment.
+RouteHandler, EventsHandler and TasksHandler define the helper method ```callRPC(service: string, procedure: string, data: any)```  that abstract the call to the remote procedure of a specific service in the same environment.
 ```typescript
     const result = await this.callRPC('math', 'fibonacci', { number });
 ```